Education, employment and training

 Westminster City Council run a Supported Internship Programme every year allowing 10 young people to come and get valuable workplace experience and support across three council departments.
 You can read more about the Westminster City Council Supported Internship by clicking here.

 Apprenticeships give you the opportunity to gain a recognised qualification and develop work related skills while earning a salary.
 There are usually entry requirements as young people need to be working towards at least a level 2 qualification.
+If you do not have the entry requirements for an apprenticeship, a Supported Internship may be an alternative route into employment accessible for you.

 Vacancies can be found on the National Apprenticeship website.